-A Site Visit Form (see Appendix E) will be completed for each site visit and will include all field data collected and an inventory of samples collected for analysis at the contracted laboratory.
+A Site Visit Form will be completed for each site visit and will include all field data collected and an inventory of samples collected for analysis at the contracted laboratory.
+A copy of the field form is included in Appendix B.